itsjihansyah/Pregnaskin-Mobile/README.md

 # Pregnaskin-Mobile (On going)
 Pregnaskin-Mobile is a mobile application designed specifically for pregnant women to receive personalized skincare product recommendations.
-The app aims to help expecting mothers easily determine safe skincare options without extensive research or medical consultation.
+The app aims to help expecting mothers easily determine safe skincare options without needing to conduct extensive research or seek medical consultation.

 ## Technology Stack
-* Flutter – Used for mobile development, ensuring a smooth and responsive cross-platform experience.
+* Flutter: Used for mobile development, ensuring a smooth and responsive cross-platform experience.
-* Recommendation System – Implements context-based and content-based filtering to generate skincare product recommendations tailored to pregnant users.
+* Recommendation System: Implements both context-based and content-based filtering to generate personalized skincare product recommendations for pregnant users.
-* Backend (Planned) – Future integration with Django (or an alternative framework) to connect Flutter with the recommender system model using python.
+* Backend: Integrated with FastAPI (or an alternative framework) to connect the Flutter front-end with the recommender system model written in Python.

 ## Current Progress
-Currently, the user interface (UI) is under development using flutter.
-Future updates will involve backend integration, refining the recommendation system, and optimizing the database structure to improve accuracy and efficiency.
+Currently, the application is under development using flutter.
+The database and API have been developed using the mentioned tehcnology

 ![Image](https://github.com/user-attachments/assets/ed3c3cf1-eb4f-4450-bd30-88f1d50ce160)

-Stay tuned for updates as we continue to enhance Pregnaskin-Mobile to provide a seamless and reliable skincare recommendation system for pregnant women!
+## Next Plan
+* Add a feature to compare alternative products with the previously selected product.
+* Implement filtering functionality on the home and alternative product pages.